jroof88/Calculator_Widget/README.md

 # Calculator_Widget
-A simple Calculator widget created with C++ and Qt Widget Creator.
-Enjoy!
+A Calculator widget created with C++ and Qt Widget Creator.